paths-erc/docs/gis/vectorization-protocol.md

 }
 ```

+### Validation
+[**Update 20120-03-12**]
+Is is now availabe a very simple validation tool for SVP, published at [https://paths-erc.eu/svp-validate/](https://paths-erc.eu/svp-validate/).
+This tool will not check about geometry consistency; only the attributes will be checked.

+The tool is still under development; feedback and suggestions are much appreciated.

 ### Demo
 For a fully working example, built with Leaflet follow [this link](./demo/).
 It uses a sample geojson file following the most recent version of the protocol.